Nahal Alexander: History

 Hurvat Samra (Khirbet Samra), an old ruin on a hill overlooking Nahal Alexander, may have been a customs station for goods transported down the river to the port near the estuary (see #Etymology).

 Beit Yanai beach, named by the Names Committee after Alexander Yannaeus, is located where the river flows into the Mediterranean.
 North of the beach are remnants of a quay built in 1938, during the British Mandate.
 It was used for clandestine Jewish immigration to Mandatory Palestine when British authorities turned away ships of European Jews fleeing the Nazis.

 In the winter of 1991, Nahal Alexander overflowed and most of its soft-shelled turtle population drifted into the Mediterranean.
 When the remaining eggs failed to hatch, the Israel Nature and Parks Authority launched a project to collect the eggs, incubate them, and return the turtles to the water.

-In 2003, Nahal Alexander was part of a cleanup project that won first prize in the Riverprize environmental rehabilitation competition in Australia after being one of the most polluted rivers in Israel.
+In 2003, Nahal Alexander was part of a cleanup project that won first prize in the International Riverprize environmental rehabilitation competition in Australia after being one of the most polluted rivers in Israel.